 This simple message is directly from Whole30 and Hartwig.
-You need to learn to say no. You do not have to give in to any pressure or any situation that might call for you to break your Whole30.
+You need to learn to say no, you do not have to give in to any pressure or any situation that might call for you to break your Whole30.
 You always have a choice.
-This is a great lesson to learn to keep you on you following all of the Whole30 diet rules and help you make the best choices for you once your Whole30 is over.
+This is a great lesson to learn to keep you on you following all the Whole30 diet rules and help you make the best choices for you once your Whole30 is over.

 Absolutely No Sugar

 Do not consume sugar or artificial sweetener.
 Read labels carefully because sugar is in so many products you may not be aware of.
 For Whole30, sugar means no actual sugar, no honey, agave, no syrups of any kind.
 Also, stevia and any other type of “fake” sugars are completely off limits.

 Adult drinks fall into the sugar category so none of those in any form are permitted.
 Don’t even use it for cooking.
 Some products or recipes will include fruit juice as a stand-alone ingredient or natural sweetener.
 This is the only exception to the Whole30 diet rules.
 However, use only juice with no added sugar.